Easy pcb isolation milling with Kicad and Inkscape gcodetools extension.

 Now both files can be opened with camotics, to show both go to simulate then run:

-And you can see both traces and drill holes are set up and ready to mill, you can also take a look at the gcode files and check the drill depth and add a header or footer to move the cnc to the desired position when it's done.
+And now you can see both the traces and drill holes are set up and ready to mill, you can also take a look at the gcode files and check the drill depth and add a header or footer to move the cnc to the desired position when it's done.